szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves yuan-ti enemies in the following way:

-- +2 bonus to their Armor Class vs. Missile because their slim and serpentine bodies are hard to hit
+- +2 bonus to their Armor Class vs. Missile and +1 vs. Piercing as their serpentine bodies are hard to hit
-- +1 bonus to their Armor Class vs Piercing because the same reason
 - They inflict 1d4 poison damage on each melee attack universally
 - They're 75% resistant to poison damage (but not poisoning itself)
 - They move 3 points faster than normal